hono-mame/Hasktorch/Session4/README.md

 This training uses gardient descent method.
 passes the new model parameter to next iteration.

+---
-### d.
-Experiment with XOR using other activate function
+### Experiment with XOR using other activate function
 **tanh**
 ```
 MLPSpec